touqeer16/touqeer16/README.md

 ## About Me

-I am a seasoned PHP developer with over 9 years of experience specializing in the Laravel framework, dedicated to building scalable and high-performance web applications within the Information Technology sector.
+I am a PHP developer with over 10 years of experience specializing in the Laravel framework, dedicated to building scalable and high-performance web applications within the Information Technology sector.
 My expertise spans API integration, system architecture, and writing clean, maintainable code that adheres to industry best practices.
 I am committed to delivering innovative and efficient solutions that drive business growth and operational excellence.
 Continuously evolving with the latest technologies, I thrive in dynamic environments where I can contribute to the development of secure and robust IT systems.

 ---